GNSPS/solidity-bytes-utils/README.md

 # Solidity Bytes Arrays Utils

-Bytes tightly packed arrays utility library for ethereum contracts written.
+Bytes tightly packed arrays utility library for ethereum contracts written in Solidity.

 The library lets you concatenate, slice and type cast bytes arrays both in memory and storage.